nikitavoloboev/data/focusing/rules.md

 - Order of importance for cards: **Watching** -> **Next** -> No label.
 - Add links to wiki or [curated lists](https://github.com/learn-anything/curated-lists#readme) over adding them to Trello where appropriate.

+## Travel

+- Buy travel/train/accommodation arrangements for future events/conferences as soon as possible (if I know I will be attending the event).
+- Plan travels in advance in order to save on travel expenses.

 ## Other

 - Check everything once I leave a room.
 In case I forget anything.